 These guidelines are for new units or departments in their policy development and existing units or departments in any unit-level policy revisions.
 Departments or units must follow the processes in Article 4 to develop or revise their unit-level policies.
-These guidelines should be read in-line with the relevant articles.
+These guidelines should be read alongside the relevant articles.

-Merit Review Policies:
+9 Merit Review Policies:

-Every unit will have a policy for distributing merit pool money to bargaining unit faculty members who meet or exceed expectations for teaching; research, scholarship, and creative activities; and service, in accordance with the unit's Article 17 professional responsibilities policy and individual faculty member's assigned duties.
-Criteria should be clear and consistent with those relevant to Article 19: Career Review and Promotion and Article 20: Tenure Review and Promotion.
-Policies should describe how the levels (meets or exceeds, etc.) are used in determining individual merit increases.
-Merit distributions should be given as a percentage of base salary, irrespective of FTE in any given review period, and not as a flat dollar amount.
+Every unit will have a policy for distributing merit pool money to bargaining unit faculty members who meet expectations for teaching; research, scholarship, and creative activities; and service, in accordance with the unit's Article 17 professional responsibilities policy and individual faculty member's assigned duties.
+Criteria for merit reviews are those outlined in a department's or unit's review and promotion policies.
+Policies should describe how individual merit increases are determined among faculty who meet expectations for merit raises.
+Merit distributions should be given as a percentage of base salary, irrespective of FTE in any given

+- 18 review period, and not as a flat dollar amount. - 19

-Professional Responsibilities Policies:
+21 Professional Responsibilities Policies:

 Workload Expectations: The faculty in each department or unit will maintain a written policy for the assignment of professional responsibilities.
 Unit-level policies shall define a 1.0 FTE workload for all instructional classifications, categories, and ranks employed by the department or program and shall address how each of the following items contribute to the overall FTE.
-Unit-level policies should reflect consideration for the equitable distribution of service across faculty.
+Unit-level policies should reflect consideration for the equitable distribution of service across